hanhy06/embellish_chat/docs/README.md

 * **Message Metadata & Copy:** Hovering over a chat message displays its timestamp.
 Clicking the message copies its content to your clipboard.

+* **Default Style** You can set the default color and font of chat messages through the settings.

 * **Customizable by Server:** All major features can be enabled, disabled, or fine-tuned by server administrators via the `embellish_chat.json` file.

 ---